Sus-31/YELP-DATA-ANALYSIS-PROJECT/README.md

 # Yelp Data Analysis Project

-This project analyzes the success of restaurant businesses based on user engagement and the sentiment of reviews on the Yelp platform.
+This project analyses the success of restaurant businesses based on user engagement and the sentiment of reviews on the Yelp platform.
 The dataset used for this analysis was downloaded from [Yelp Dataset](https://www.yelp.com/dataset).

 ## Table of Contents